hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 If you master half of the *Learning Targets*, show some evidence of being able to apply the basic skills, and stay reasonably engaged in the class, you can expect to pass the class with a grade of "C".
 Students who aspire to earn an "A" must master nearly all LTs (including all CORE), consistently show they can apply basic skills to solve *Integrated Problems*, and stay consistently engaged and prepared for class.

+> [!CAUTION]
+CORE Learning Targets are the most important.
+Failing to earning *Master* on all `CORE` LTs will result in one letter grade reduction (for example from B to C).
+The numbers for the *Learning Targets* column refer to the number of LTs for which you earn *Master* rating (shown in Canvas as `2`).
+Marks of *Proficient* (`1`) or *Beginner* **do not count**.

 #### Borderline cases

 With nearly 40 students in the class, each on a different path to the final grade, it sometimes happens that a student completes almost all requirements (all except for one).
 I will use my professional judgment and look at the student's engagement and effort and leave an option of assigning a grade that is higher (but never lower) than the syllabus indicates.
 Therefore, it is to your benefit to show that you are engaged and invested in achieving learning objectives of the course.

 > [!IMPORTANT]
-Higher score in one category cannot be used as argument to "prop-up" insufficient score in another category.
+> Higher score in one category cannot be used as argument to "prop-up" insufficient score in another category.
 For example, earning *Master* on more LT Problems will not compensate for lower score on Integrated Problems.
 Also, you don't have to do it all.
 If you aim for "A", you **do not** have to complete *every* Learning Target.
-> [!CAUTION]
-CORE Learning Targets are the most important.
-Failing to earning *Master* on all CORE LTs will result in one letter grade reduction (for example from B to C).
-The numbers for the *Learning Targets* column refer to the number of LTs for which you earn *Master* rating (shown in Canvas as `2`).
-Marks of *Proficient* (`1`) or *Beginner* do not count.

 ### Why I think this is a better approach to grading